OpenCerts/opencerts-website/README.md

 ### Integration tests

 To run integration tests locally, make sure you run `npm run build` once to build the static site first.
 The e2e tests will then spin up a server based on the `out` folder in project root.

+### Deployment

+develop branch is deployed to https://dev.opencerts.io -> for development and testing purposes only. master branch is deployed to https://opencerts.io -> for production use.